 Projects

-Playful Quadrupeds
+Expressive Quadrupeds

 I work for the nonprofit Hands-On Robotics, and we are collaborating with the Stanford Children’s Hospital to explore how quadrupeds can improve peri-operative and inpatient pediatric experience.
 Our work has been featured in the Stanford Report, ABC News, and more.